 The ESMP elaborated for this project will consider and track risks that have been identified at proposal stage; screen for any new risks during the implementation of the project and serve to monitor and report on the mitigation measures.
 The monitoring and reporting measures proposed in the ESMP are fully integrated in the monitoring plan of the project.
-Under component 2, Output 2.3.1, a budget of USD 14,970 will be used for trainings and workshops to implementing partners to strengthen their implementation capacity, including on the implementation of the ESMP.
 An amount of USD 16,350 is included under activity 3.1.1.i, for workshops, meetings and field visits for ESS and for implementation of the ESMP.
-This amount will be supplemented by the budget available under PEC costs (line "M&E plan (including monitoring of ESMP indicators), baseline studies and reporting for project monitoring, to provide sufficient budget for monitoring ESMP compliance.
+This amount will be supplemented by additional budget within the overall M&E budget, to provide sufficient budget for monitoring ESMP compliance.
 Arrangements for IE supervision of executing entities for implementation of ESMP are set out in section III.A above.